npm/npm/doc/cli/config.md

 Force npm to always require authentication when accessing the registry, even for `GET` requests.

+### bin-links

+* Default: `true`
+* Type: Boolean

+Tells npm to create symlinks (or `.cmd` shims on Windows) for package executables.

+Set to false to have it not do this.
+This can be used to work around the fact that some file systems don't support symlinks, even on ostensibly Unix systems.

 ### browser

 * Default: OS X: `"open"`, others: `"google-chrome"`